raul23/equifax-data-breach/README.rst

      exactly pinpoint who among the four members of the PLA logged to Equifax's network at a particular time of the day.

-     However for some other days of the attack, the US investigators lose their special talent to exactly identify who is logging into Equifax's network and used the word "conspirator" in the indictment for these cases.
+     However for some other days of the attack, the US investigators lose their special talent to exactly identify who is logging into Equifax's network and instead used the word "conspirator".

    `:information_source:`